DataBiosphere/terra-scientific-pipelines-service/pipelines/sv_imputation/refPanelCreation/README.md

 ## MakeSitesOnly
 ### Purpose
-This wdl takes an input bcf and drops the genotype (sample) columns, producing a sites-only bcf.
+This wdl takes an input bcf and drops all sample information, producing a sites-only bcf.

 #### Inputs
 * input_bcf